DataAnalyst4Shreya/Payment-Funnel-Analysis-Tech/README.md

 # Executive Summary:

-This project focuses on analyzing the payment funnel of a Tech Company to determine the root cause and potential solutions.
+This project analyzes a SaaS subscription payment funnel to identify conversion drop-offs and optimization opportunities.
 A significant number of subscriptions remain unpaid which indicates potential friction in the online payment process and has largely impacted the revenue negatively.
 This analysis identifies pain points within the payment portal and provides actionable recommendations to improve the conversion rate of successful payments using SQL and visualizations in a HEX Data Science Notebook to build a product funnel analysis.

 Using SQL and data visualizations, I extracted and analyzed subscription data to evaluate the payment funnel.
 I leveraged Common Table Expressions (CTEs) and aggregate functions to measure conversion rates across each stage, and used CASE statements to categorize users based on their progress through the funnel.
 The analysis revealed that the greatest revenue opportunity lies in increasing the number of users who successfully complete the payment process along the “happy path.”